awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TaskSettings.CharacterSubstitution.md

 # Character substitution task settings<a name="CHAP_Tasks.CustomizingTasks.TaskSettings.CharacterSubstitution"></a>

 You can specify that your replication task perform character substitutions on the target database for all source database columns with the AWS DMS `STRING` or `WSTRING` data type\.
+For information about how to use a task configuration file to set task settings, see [Task settings example](CHAP_Tasks.CustomizingTasks.TaskSettings.md#CHAP_Tasks.CustomizingTasks.TaskSettings.Example)\.

 You can configure character substitution for any task with endpoints from the following source and target databases:
 + Source databases:
   + Oracle
   + Microsoft SQL Server